Foot & ankle · Arthroscopy

 • Tight clearance, fortified alloy design

-*Compared to non-COBLATION techniques. **Compared to competitor devices in testing conditions. ***In laboratory and clinical testing.
+Technology claims regarding FLOW 50 with WEREWOLF COBLATION Technology and DYONICS Blades are provided by Smith+Nephew, the manufacturer. *Compared to non-COBLATION techniques in clinical testing. **Compared to competitor devices in laboratory testing conditions. ***In laboratory and clinical testing.
+Individual results may vary.

 Ankle arthroscopy is performed through 2–3 small incisions (portals), each typically less than 1cm.
 A tiny camera provides high-definition visualization of the joint, while specialized instruments are used to address the pathology.